 What Can You Do to Diffuse Risky Driving Behavior?

 As pedestrians (or runners or bike riders), make direct eye contact with drivers.
 A recent study reported by the Wall Street Journal shows that eye contact may demonstrate dominance and an implicit order to stop.
 It also may trigger a desire in the driver to make a good impression and therefore stop for the pedestrian.
 Either way, research shows that direct eye contact increased rates of drivers stopping at an intersection for pedestrians.
 The same effects may result if drivers make eye contact with other drivers who are texting, speeding, or failing to obey traffic laws, thus encouraging safer driving habits.

 As drivers, it can’t be said enough times, avoid distracted driving.
 Put your mobile device on vibrate and in the backseat while driving.
-April is national Distracted Driving Awareness Month and at The Bottaro Law Firm we are tirelessly advocating for greater awareness about the risks of driving while distracted.
+April is national Distracted Driving Awareness Month and at the Bottaro Law Firm, LLC, we are tirelessly advocating for greater awareness about the risks of driving while distracted.

-Contact Bottaro Law today to discuss your car accident injuries resulting from the risky driving behavior of another driver.
+Contact the Bottaro Law Firm, LLC today to discuss your car accident injuries resulting from the risky driving behavior of another driver.